Azure/azure-kusto-microhack/README.md

   This time, we will ingest data from an Azure Storage account.
 We will ingest two datasets: </br>
     1. Logistics telemetry data.
 This time, the table will be named LogisticsTelemetryExtended.  </br>
-    2. Data on New York city taxi rides, which will be used for Microhack 2
+    2. Data on New York City taxi rides, which will be used for Microhack 2

   Go again to the “Data management” tab, and select the **Ingest from blob container** option under **Continuous ingestion**